Carbon suboxide: Biological role

+The structures of 6- and 8-ring macrocyclic polymers of carbon suboxide that have been found in living organisms.

-Carbon suboxide, C_{3}O_{2}, can be produced in small amounts in any biochemical process that normally produces carbon monoxide, CO, for example, during heme oxidation by heme oxygenase-1.
+Carbon suboxide,C3O2, can be produced in small amounts in any biochemical process that normally produces carbon monoxide, CO, for example, during heme oxidation by heme oxygenase-1.
 It can also be formed from malonic acid.
-It has been shown that carbon suboxide in an organism can quickly polymerize into macrocyclic polycarbon structures with the common formula (C3O2)_{n} (mostly (C3O2)6 and (C3O2)8), and that those macrocyclic compounds are potent inhibitors of Na^{+}/K^{+}-ATP-ase and Ca-dependent ATP-ase, and have digoxin-like physiological properties and natriuretic and antihypertensive actions.
-Those macrocyclic carbon suboxide polymer compounds are thought to be endogenous digoxin-like regulators of Na^{+}/K^{+}-ATP-ases and Ca-dependent ATP-ases, and endogenous natriuretics and antihypertensives.
+It has been shown that carbon suboxide in an organism can quickly polymerize into macrocyclic polycarbon structures with the common formula (C3O2)_{n} (mostly (C3O2)6 and (C3O2)8), and that those macrocyclic compounds are potent inhibitors of Na+/K+-ATP-ase and Ca-dependent ATP-ase, and have digoxin-like physiological properties and natriuretic and antihypertensive actions.
+Those macrocyclic carbon suboxide polymer compounds are thought to be endogenous digoxin-like regulators of Na+/K+-ATP-ases and Ca-dependent ATP-ases, and endogenous natriuretics and antihypertensives.
 Other than that, some authors think also that those macrocyclic compounds of carbon suboxide can possibly diminish free radical formation and oxidative stress and play a role in endogenous anticancer protective mechanisms, for example in the retina.

 Structure and bonding

 The structure of carbon suboxide has been the subject of experiments and computations since the 1970s.
-The central issue is the question of whether the molecule is linear or bent (i.e., whether \theta_{C2} = \angle C1C2C3 \ \overset{?}{=}\ 180\!^\circ).
+The central issue is the question of whether the molecule is linear or bent (i.e., whether } = ∠ C_{1}C_{2}C_{3} 180°).
 Studies generally agree that the molecule is highly non-rigid, with a very shallow barrier to bending.
-According to one study, the molecular geometry is described by a double-well potential with a minimum at θC_{2} ~ 160°, an inversion barrier of 20 cm^{−1} (0.057 kcal/mol), and a total energy change of 80 cm^{−1} (0.23 kcal/mol) for 140° ≤ θC_{2} ≤ 180°.
+According to one study, the molecular geometry is described by a double-well potential with a minimum at } ~ 160°, an inversion barrier of 20 cm-1 (0.057 kcal/mol), and a total energy change of 80 cm-1 (0.23 kcal/mol) for 140° ≤ } ≤ 180°.
 The small energetic barrier to bending is around the same order of magnitude as the vibrational zero-point energy.
 Therefore, the molecule is best described as quasilinear.
-While infrared and electron diffraction studies have indicated that C3O2 has a bent structure in the gas phase, the compound was found to possess at least an average linear geometry in the solid phase by X-ray crystallography, although the large thermal ellipsoids of the oxygen atoms and C_{2} have been interpreted to be consistent with rapid bending (minimum θC_{2} ~ 170°), even in the solid state.
+While infrared and electron diffraction studies have indicated that C3O2 has a bent structure in the gas phase, the compound was found to possess at least an average linear geometry in the solid phase by X-ray crystallography, although the large thermal ellipsoids of the oxygen atoms and C_{2} have been interpreted to be consistent with rapid bending (minimum } ~ 170°), even in the solid state.